-The Service undertakes a Strategic Assessment of Risk to ensure that decisionmaking and planning remains current and reflective of the landscape within which we operate.
+The Service undertakes a Strategic Assessment of Risk to ensure that decision-making and planning remains current and reflective of the landscape within which we operate.
 The most recent Strategic Assessment of Risk 2023-25 was published on the Service's website in April 2023.
+Work is underway to update this assessment and will be published when completed.

-In this quarter On-call appliance availability was at 80.60%, with optimal availability at 80.60%.
-Wholetime appliance availability was at 95.80%.
+In this quarter On-call appliance availability was at 80.70%, with optimal availability at 80.70%.
+Wholetime appliance availability was at 96.20%.

-Year to date performance, against our response standards, is currently being monitored for sleeping risk properties and road traffic collisions.
+Year to date performance, against our response standards, is currently good and in line with our target.
 Operational competence of staff is currently good and in line with target.